 Below is a brief outline of the trip.
 Click the link below for a more detailed itinerary.

-Prices include deluxe chartered bus, all hotels, 3 meals per day, personal tour guides & historians, chaperons, materials & handouts, ground transportation for the airport, daily snacks & water, backpack, notebook, “Standing for Something”, and all entrance fees.
+Prices include deluxe chartered bus, all hotels, 3 meals per day, personal tour guides & historians, chaperons, materials & handouts, ground transportation for the airport, daily snacks & water, backpack, notebook & journal, and all entrance fees.
 Price does not include airfare.
 Please see below for airfare details.

 Our church history tours for youth sell out very early.
-By registering, and paying the initial payment of $350, your spot is secured on our trip.
-The $350 is fully refundable until 90 days prior to departure, when the final payment is due.
+By registering, and paying the initial payment of $400, your spot is secured on our trip.
+The $400 is fully refundable until 90 days prior to departure.
 If your ward/stake youth camps end up conflicting with our tour dates, we can move you to another tour date, or refund your money.

 Tom Pettit is the owner of Living Heritage Tours and conducts Church History Tours several times each year.
 Of all the tours he leads, LDS Youth Church History Tours is his absolute favorite one to do.
 Since returning from his mission to Australia, Tom has spent the past 16 years teaching the gospel to youth and adults through church callings, church history tours, and speaking engagements.
 Tom also shares the gospel by teaching the events of the Restoration and by teaching the doctrine of the Latter-Day revelations at the actual sites where they took place!
 Tom’s unique focus on these tours is not to just teach the history, but to help you draw closer to the Savior by applying the lessons learned from these historical events to your own daily life.
 Tom loves church history because of the revealed truths, the clarity of God’s love for His children, and the inspiring stories of those early Saints.
 Check out our About Us page to learn more about Tom Pettit and Living Heritage Tours.
 Find articles relating the LDS Church History written by Tom by visiting his Blog.